danMendes-bossanova/c4-common-issuesd/3-High-Risk.md

 ### Description

-ERC20 operations can be unsafe due to different implementations and vulnerabilities in the standard.
+ERC20 operations can present security challenges due to variations in their implementations and potential vulnerabilities within the standard.
+For a tech-savvy audience, it's essential to address these concerns.

 It is therefore recommended to always either use OpenZeppelin's `SafeERC20` library or at least to wrap each operation in a `require` statement.